NakahodoRintaro/Download_YouTube_directly_to_GoogleDrive/README.md

   - download.部分でダウンロード

 ---
-# Explanation in English
+# How to youtube Download directry Google Colabolatory
-#### Downloads_ForYoutube is a service that allows you to download videos from [Youtube] (https://www. youtube.com/) directly from [youtube] (. youtube.com/) to your Google Colabolatory.
-Here's some sample Python code to use for downloading <br>
+#### Downloads_ForYoutube is a service that allows you to download videos from [Youtube](https://www. youtube.com/) directly from [youtube] (. youtube.com/) to your Google Colabolatory.
+Here's some sample Python code to use for downloading .<br>
 Specifically, the following process is followed.<br>

 1. Use **pytube3** to get a stream and select a video from among multiple items (due to the use of YouTube, the same video can have different types depending on the number of flames and quality).